linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 03 Interest Rates and Security Valuation.md

 # EXAMPLE 3-2 Application of Expected Rate of Return

-Refer to information in Example 3-1 describing a Walmart bond you purchased two years ago for  $890.
-Using the current market price of$ 925, the expected rate of return on the bond over the next four years is calculated as follows:
+Refer to information in Example 3-1 describing a Walmart bond you purchased two years ago for  \$890.
+Using the current market price of\$ 925, the expected rate of return on the bond over the next four years is calculated as follows:

 $$